This is a live document. We will keep reviewing our processes and updating the Privacy Statement accordingly.

 For detailed information about the cookies used by the RIPE NCC, the purpose of these cookies and the period they remain active, please see the list of cookies.

 You can disable cookies by adjusting your browser settings Please check the “help” menu of your browser for information about how to change your cookie preferences.
 However you may not be able to use all website features if cookies are disabled.

-RIPE NCC members have the possibility to view their registration information with the RIPE NCC online via the LIR Portal.
-You may have the ability to access and change your personal data using the LIR Portal on behalf of your organisation.
+RIPE NCC members can view their registration information online via the LIR Portal.
+You may be able to access and change your personal data using the LIR Portal on behalf of your organisation.
 The RIPE NCC will help those who may have trouble modifying their own data.
-To prevent unauthorised access and changes to your personal data, you will have to sign in with your credentials, i.e. Reg ID, username and password).
+To prevent unauthorised access and changes to your personal data, you will have to log in with your credentials (i.e. Reg ID, username and password).